 Friday: 09:00 - 16:30

 Mill Finish refers to the surface finish of the metal immediately after manufacture.
 A mill finished product may have surface scratches, light blemishes or spots of oxidation or contamination.
 Mill finished products are not generally chosen for their aesthetics and would normally be surface treated before use; painting, polishing, anodising or machining are often considered the most appropriate techniques.

 Can we open a trade account?

-We do not offer credit accounts and full payment is required when the order is placed.
-Payment can be made by credit/debit card and PayPal, or we can generate a pro forma invoice to enable orders to be paid via BACs.
+metals4U do not offer trade accounts however a 30 day credit account is available to all schools, colleges, museums, government bodies, local authorities and NHS units etc. For all other customers full payment is required when the order is placed.
+Payment can be made by credit/debit, PayPal, Apple Pay, Google Pay, Amazon Pay or we can generate a pro forma invoice to enable orders to be paid via BACs.

 Do the square tube connectors fit all materials?